yash-raj10/Speaker.HUB/README.md

-# TechTalkers
+# Speaker.HUB

-TechTalkers is a web platform designed to empower individuals in the tech community to showcase their expertise through a social portfolio of talks given at various conferences.
+Speaker.HUB is a web platform designed to empower individuals in the tech community to showcase their expertise through a social portfolio of talks given at various conferences.
 It also serves as a resource hub for learning the art of public speaking in tech and provides a curated list of Call for Proposals (CFPs) from around the world.

 ## Features